Historical Apoplexy · State Adaptations · Nebraska · Ballot Language

 $332 million annually in SNAP benefits through commercial

-retailers (FRAC/CBPP, FY 2024); at-cost centers redirect this
+retailers per FRAC/CBPP FY2024 data; at-cost centers redirect

-spending to lower-cost channels);
+this spending to lower-cost channels, increasing delivered

 PROPONENT STATEMENT

 Yet 290,000 Nebraskans are food insecure.
 Nearly one in five Nebraska children lacks consistent access to adequate food.
-Meatpacking workers in Lexington, Grand Island, and Schuyler — the people who butcher America's beef — cannot afford the food they process.
+Meatpacking workers in Lexington, Grand Island, and Schuyler, the people who butcher America's beef, cannot afford the food they process.

-This measure asks Nebraska voters three questions:
+This measure asks Nebraska voters one question:

 SIGNATURE LINES